 - When you’re adding a book edition to the database, add the title of the work (novel, short story, poem, etc) to the ‘Work’ field.

-- If the book your submitting contains several works add the title of each of the Works.
+- If the book you're submitting contains several works add the title of each of the Works.

 - To create a Work page for a book already in the database, edit the page and enter the title in the Work field.
 To group all versions of a book, you’ll need to do this for each edition of the book.